 After years of careful research, observation, and collaboration with leading bilingual education programs around the world, Singapore American School debuted its Chinese Immersion Program in 2017.
-Running from Kindergarten through 5th grade, the program empowers its students to work toward fluency while also building the foundation for continued academic success.
+Running from preschool through fifth grade, the program empowers its students to work toward fluency while also building the foundation for continued academic success.
 After all, studies have shown that bilingual children possess better listening and problem-solving skills, and are also better at focusing on a task at hand than monolingual students.

-The SAS program is notable for applying a Western educational model to Chinese immersion learning – every day is fun, and students learn not through rote memorization, but through play and hands-on activities.
+The SAS program is notable for applying a Western educational model to Chinese immersion learning – every day is fun, and students learn not through rote memorisation, but through play and hands-on activities.
 Here’s what a day looks like within SAS’s Chinese Immersion Learning Community, which features two teachers, two instructional assistants, and 44 students split across two classes in a flexible learning space.

-Click through for a glimpse into the life of a [very lucky] SAS kindergartener!
+Click through for a glimpse into the life of a (very lucky) SAS kindergartener!

 Nǐ hǎo (hello)!
 Zǎoshang hǎo (good morning)!… Nǐ hǎo ma?
 (How are you?) flood the room as both sections of the room settle down in a circle and patiently awaiting further instruction.

 During this morning meeting, students greet each other and their teachers; talk about their favorite colors, animals, and foods; read the date, and even take attendance—all in Chinese!

 Other typical phrases heard throughout the day: Qǐng ānjìng (please be quiet), Wǒmen yìqǐ chàng gē (let’s sing a song together), and hěn hǎo (very good).